wizo06/japanese/docs/index.md

     As adults, we don’t have a parent to talk to us 24/7, but we do have access to the whole of the internet.
 Using widely available media, we can emulate the language acquisition process that children experience.

+    **Footnotes**:
+    Stephen Krashen uses the term "learning" to contrast with "acquisition".
+Because the term learning is overloaded, we use the term "study" here.

 Here's a quote from one of Dr. Krashen's presentation about language acquisition:

 !!! quote
     "We acquire language in one way and only one way.
 When we get comprehensible input in a low anxiety environment." - Stephen Krashen

-[The presentation is available on YouTube](https://youtu.be/NiTsduRreug) where his theory is more thoroughly explained.
+The two important points in this quote are:

+- Comprehensible input
+- Low anxiety environment

+You can learn more about it in Dr. Krashen's [presentation](https://youtu.be/NiTsduRreug).

-## Studying
+## Learning

-Now we can talk about *studying* a language.
-Specifically, studying Japanese.
+Now we can talk about *learning* a language.
+Specifically, learning Japanese.

 ### 1. Writing system